Find out if you can get a refund on goods and services under a VAT Refund Scheme if you’re a charity.

 The VAT treatment of your income streams (that is, whether they’re not consideration for any supplies, or whether they’re consideration for taxable or exempt supplies) follows the normal VAT rules.
 (See paragraphs 2.4.2 to 2.4.7.)

 2.4.2 Clarify your business activities

 Clarify your business activities if you’re a hospice charity and receive funding from the NHS, Clinical Commissioning Group or local authority to support your provision of palliative care.

 Provided there’s no direct link between the funding you receive and the palliative care you provide to patients, the funding is not consideration for any supplies by you of that care and it is therefore a non-business activity.
 For example, this includes the funding you receive under the standard NHS service level contract in England or a service level agreement in Scotland, Wales or Northern Ireland).

 However, if you enter into arrangements to care for referred or named individuals (in addition to requirements covering general outcomes), your activities under those arrangements may be a business activity.

 If you provide welfare services at significantly below cost to individuals you may be able to treat this as non-business income for VAT purposes.
-For more information see VAT Notice 701/1: charities.
+For more information see How VAT affects charities (VAT Notice 701/1).